Starlog: Origins

 O'Quinn came up with the idea of publishing a one-time-only magazine on the Star Trek phenomenon.
 Houston's editorial assistant, Kirsten Russell, suggested that they include an episode guide to all three seasons of the show, interviews with the cast, and previously unpublished photographs.
 During this brainstorming session, many questions were raised, most notably legal issues.
 Houston contacted Star Trek creator Gene Roddenberry with the intention of interviewing him for the magazine.
 Once they got his approval, O'Quinn and Jacobs proceeded to put together the magazine, but Paramount Studios, which owned Star Trek, wanted a minimum royalty that was greater than the startup's projected net receipts, and the project was shelved.

-O'Quinn realized they could create a magazine that featured only Star Trek content, but without its being the focus, and thereby circumvent the royalties issue.
-He also realized this could be the science fiction magazine he and Houston had talked about.
+O'Quinn realized they could create a magazine that featured Star Trek content, but without it being the sole focus, thereby circumventing the royalties issue.
+He also realized this could be the general science fiction magazine he and Houston had talked about.
 Many titles for the new magazine were suggested, including Fantastic Films and Starflight, before Starlog was chosen.
 (Fantastic Films was later used as the title of a competing science fiction magazine published by Blake Publishing.)

 Starlog debuts

 The first issue of Starlog, scheduled as a quarterly, was dated August 1976.
 While the cover featured Captain Kirk, Spock, and the Enterprise, and the issue contained a "Special Collector's Section" on Star Trek, other science fiction topics were also discussed, such as The Bionic Woman and Space: 1999.
 The issue sold out, and this encouraged O'Quinn and Jacobs to publish a magazine every six weeks instead of quarterly.
-O'Quinn was the magazine's editor, while Jacobs ran the business side of things, dealing with typesetters, engravers, and printers.
+O'Quinn was the magazine's editor.

 Milestones

 One of the magazine's milestones was its 100th issue, published in November 1985.
 It featured the 100 most important people in science fiction as determined by the editors.
 This included exclusive interviews with John Carpenter, Peter Cushing, George Lucas, Harlan Ellison, Leonard Nimoy, and Gene Roddenberry.

 In 1985 and 1986, Starlog teamed with Creation Entertainment to produce a series of conventions called the Starlog SF, Horror & Fantasy Festival.
-(Starlog produced other small-scale conventions during this period, as well.)
 The first show was held March 30–31, 1985, at the Boston Sheraton in Boston.
 Others were held June 15–16, 1985, at the Center Hotel, Philadelphia, and May 10–11, 1986, at the Roosevelt Hotel in New York City.
-Nicholas Courtney of Doctor Who fame was a guest at all three shows.

 The magazine's 200th issue repeated the format of the 100th issue, but this time interviewed such notable artists as Arthur C. Clarke, Tim Burton, William Gibson, Gale Anne Hurd, and Terry Gilliam.

-The last issue of Starlog, issue 374, published in April 2009 features more modern science fiction media including the television show Fringe, an American movie Push, and the animated stop-motion film, Coraline.
+The last issue of Starlog, issue 374, published in April 2009 features more modern science fiction media including the television show Fringe, the American movie Push, and the animated stop-motion film Coraline.